 500 hours of film covering all realms of environmental studies, particularly ethics, policy, economics, law, sociology, planning, and environmental science.
 Films were produced from 1970 to the present, and address specific topics including alternative energy, pollution control, eco-design, sustainability, farming and agriculture, the food industry, LEED certification, waste issues, and climate change.

 This database uses text, archival primary sources, and video to address major past and ongoing environmental issues—water challenges, air pollution, biodiversity, climate change, energy issues, consumption and waste issues, and land issues—in comparative, historical, global, and interdisciplinary ways.

-Kanopy is a streaming video resource with a broad collection of over 26,000 films on every subject imaginable and from leading producers such as: The Criterion Collection, The Great Courses, New Day Films, HBO California Newsreel, and more.
+Kanopy is a streaming video resource with a broad collection on every subject imaginable and from leading producers such as: The Criterion Collection, The Great Courses, New Day Films, HBO, California Newsreel, and more.
 Their website makes it easy to watch, share and discuss films across campus.

-The World Bank provides open access to a comprehensive set of data about development in countries around the globe, together with other datasets cited in the data catalog.
-Broader access to these data allow policymakers and advocacy groups to make better-informed decisions and measure improvements more accurately.
+The World Bank provides open access to sets of data about development in countries around the globe, together with other datasets cited in the data catalog.
+Broader access to these data allows policymakers and advocacy groups to make better-informed decisions and measure improvements more accurately.
 They are also valuable tools to support research by journalists, academia, and others, broadening understanding of global issues.